 How much you enjoy your Grand Canyon hike depends a lot one what kind of physical shape you are in.
 Most people don’t realize that they will be dealing with high altitude along with steep grades on the inner canyon trails.
 One thing you should be made aware of is that even the bottom of the Grand Canyon along the Colorado River is at 2400 feet in elevation, while the South Rim sits at 7000 feet and the North Rim at 8000 feet!
 With the majority of our nation’s population living near or slightly above sea level, this has a tremendous impact on your ability for hiking in our thin air.
 In fact, there is a high altitude training center in Flagstaff where athletes, both pro and Olympic, train to build up their red blood cells so they can perform better in their respective events.

 Now you might wonder how you can help yourself prepare for hiking here when you probably don’t have access to such high elevations for training.
 Fortunately, there are things you can do to improve your own stamina and also help prevent injuries on your hike.

 After seeing an orthopedic doctor, I found out that my knees had just been overused for too many years.
-My cartilage hadn’t been torn as I suspected, but rather my strong quadricep (thigh) muscles had pulled my knee caps toward the outside of my leg and gotten worn down, so surgery was not a viable option.
-I tried the various exercises that my doctor had recommended, but my knees were not improving.
+My cartilage hadn’t been torn as I suspected, but rather my strong quadricep (thigh) muscles had pulled my knee caps outwards and become warn, so surgery was not a viable option.
+I tried the various exercises that my doctor had recommended but my knees were not improving.
 I started getting a panicky feeling that I wasn’t going to be able to backpack ever again.
-And those that know me know that is a HUGE part of my joy of living.
+Those that know me know that is a HUGE part of my joy of living.

 Then one day I was reading about the benefits of rebounding exercise.
 Rebounding is jumping on one of those small trampolines that you will find in many gyms these days.
 One of the many benefits of exercising on a mini-trampoline is the minimal impact upon one’s knees and hips.